ublue-os/website/docs/guide/just.md

 ## Example Commands

-Typing `just` in the command line will show possible commands.
+Typing `just` in the command line will show possible commands and descriptions.
 Here are some common commands included in the Universal Blue images:

 - `just bios` - boot into UEFI/bios.
 Useful for multiple boot systems
 - `just changelogs` - show a changelog between the running system and the latest updates